stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 from which there could be no return, screamed out the cry that will ring eternally in my aching
 brain:

-  &ldquo;Help!
-Keep off, you cursed little tow-head fiend&mdash;keep that damned needle away from me!&rdquo;
+   "Help!
+Keep off, you cursed little tow-head fiend--keep that damned needle away from me! "

         V. The Horror from the Shadows

 Many men have related hideous things, not mentioned in print, which happened on the battlefields of the Great War.
-Some of these things have made me faint, others have convulsed me with devastating nausea, while still others have made me tremble and look behind me in the dark; yet despite the worst of them I believe I can myself relate the most hideous thing of all&mdash;the shocking, the unnatural, the unbelievable horror from the shadows.
+Some of these things have made me faint, others have convulsed me with devastating nausea, while still others have made me tremble and look behind me in the dark; yet despite the worst of them I believe I can myself relate the most hideous thing of all--the shocking, the unnatural, the unbelievable horror from the shadows.

   In 1915 I was a physician with the rank of First Lieutenant in a Canadian regiment in Flanders, one of many Americans to precede the government itself into the gigantic struggle.
-I had not entered the army on my own initiative, but rather as a natural result of the enlistment of the man whose indispensable assistant I was&mdash;the celebrated Boston surgical specialist, Dr. Herbert West.
+I had not entered the army on my own initiative, but rather as a natural result of the enlistment of the man whose indispensable assistant I was--the celebrated Boston surgical specialist, Dr. Herbert West.
 Dr. West had been avid for a chance to serve as surgeon in a great war, and when the chance had come he carried me with him almost against my will.
-There were reasons why I would have been glad to let the war separate us; reasons why I found the practice of medicine and the companionship of West more and more irritating; but when he had gone to Ottawa and through a colleague&rsquo;s influence secured a medical commission as Major, I could not resist the imperious persuasion of one determined that I should accompany him in my usual capacity.
+There were reasons why I would have been glad to let the war separate us; reasons why I found the practice of medicine and the companionship of West more and more irritating; but when he had gone to Ottawa and through a colleague's influence secured a medical commission as Major, I could not resist the imperious persuasion of one determined that I should accompany him in my usual capacity.

   When I say that Dr. West was avid to serve in battle, I do not mean to imply